Here is a breakdown of what we know:

 Reduced risk of stroke

-In a study of 1,031 men from Finland, high lycopene consumption from tomatoes was associated with a significantly lower risk of stroke compared to men with a low consumption.
+In a study of 1,031 men from Finland, high lycopene consumption from tomatoes was associated with a significantly lower risk of stroke compared to men with low consumption.
 In this study, stroke risk was reduced by 65 percent with high lycopene consumption.